Flomass/EvolutionReplicationOrigins/README.md

 **Warning:  These scripts are intended to give an idea/ help reproduce the analysis described in the mentionned paper, but are most of the time not worknig as it is / will require a little work to be adapted**

+Each script file has a header quickly explaining what the script does and what are the required input files.

 Five files are provided to:
 * Compute the position of the SNS peak